-4 Influences of Credit Card Debt
+4 Things That Influence Credit Card Debt

 When faced with the urge to splurge, asking what initiated that plan to purchase puts control back in the hands of the consumer.
 Identifying the origins of desires helps us separate want from need, saves buyer remorse and keeps credit card debt in check!

 Growing up in a household where your parents earned more than you do is one of the prime risk factors for being in debt.
 You probably became used to living a lifestyle that you can’t afford on your income.
 It doesn’t even need to me a lot more to cause problems.
 A lifestyle that’s 5% above what you earn, could easily accumulate tens of thousands in debt in just a few short years couple of years.
 The good news is that most people’s lifestyles aren’t that far out of wack.
 Generally trimming 5-10% off expenses will send the budget into the right direction again.

 ‘Locos of Control’ revers to the extent that you believe you can control your life.
 Someone with an internal locus of control believes that he or she can influence events and outcomes, where as someone with an external locus of control blames outside forces for everything.
 For example students with an internal locus of control believe that their success or failure results from their hard work and effort.
 Someone with an external locus of control believe that their success or failure depends on factors outside their control such as luck, fate, teachers who are unfair or prejudiced.

 If you have an external locus of control your likely to believe that your debt is due to factors outside of your control like, reductions in your overtime, a short period of unemployment, illness, an “unforeseen expense” life rego, rather than your poor money management skills.
 Because you believe it’s outside of your control there’s nothing you can do to improve your situation either.

 Read more about ‘Locos of Control’ on Wikipedia

 Friends with normalising attitude to debt